melonboyo/munch-planet/README.md

 ## Critter Guy Game (tentative title: Munchmee World)
 3D Action game.
 Online multiplayer.
 There are challenges that you cannot overcome!
-But there are little critter guys roaming around making funny noises.
+But there are little critter guys roaming around making funny noises (munchmees).
-Eat one to gain a cool power!
+Munch one up to add it to your collection!
 They squirm a bit, and that's okay. (like kakunte tribe from moon)

 _Gameplay loop_